riphunter7001x/PolicyBot/readme.md

 - **Hugging Face**: For embeddings and language model tasks.
 - **Pinecone**: For storing and retrieving vectorized document data.
 - **CohereRerank**: For compressing and ranking the retrieved contexts to generate meaningful responses.
+- **RAGAS (Retrieval-Augmented Generation with Assessments)**: For evaluating the performance of the generated responses based on the provided document.

 You can try the deployed app [here](https://policybot-car.streamlit.app/).